ARMmbed/mbed-os/README.md

 Folders containing files under different permissive license than Apache 2.0 are listed in the [LICENSE](LICENSE.md) file.

 ## Getting started for developers

+To start a new project that uses Mbed CE, see the setup guide [here](https://github.com/mbed-ce/mbed-os/wiki/New-Project-Setup-Guide).

 We have a [developer website](https://os.mbed.com) for asking questions, engaging with others, finding information on boards and components, using an online IDE and compiler, reading the documentation and learning about what's new and what's coming next in Mbed OS.